 Important elements of the patient history include: presenting symptoms (pruritus, pain, bleeding with minor trauma) of the lesion(s), a thorough review of medical problems and medications, previous skin cancer treatments/surgery, and a thorough assessment of all risk factors as outlined above, including duration/history of sun exposure, history of sunburn, use of sunscreen, sun protection habits, and occupation.

-Physical exam involves a detailed full-body skin exam with particular attention to the number, size, distribution, and description of any suspicious skin lesions or skin pathology, especially in the sun-exposed areas of the body (head, face scalp, neck, dorsal forearms, hands).
+The physical exam involves a detailed full-body skin exam with particular attention to the number, size, distribution, and description of any suspicious skin lesions or skin pathology, especially in the body's sun-exposed areas (head, face, scalp, neck, dorsal forearms, hands).
 The presence of any ulceration and bleeding should be noted.
 AKs may appear as scaly, erythematous macules, papules, plaques, or cutaneous horns.
 Surrounding skin changes may indicate solar damage.
 AKs often are better appreciated by their rough texture on palpation as they may demonstrate differing degrees of hyperkeratosis.

 Evaluation of actinic keratoses is primarily by clinical observation during the physical examination.
-In some cases, useful diagnostic adjuncts to clinical exam may include dermoscopy or biopsy.
-On dermoscopy, non-pigmented facial AKs are characterized by a “strawberry pattern” and include an erythematous vessel pseudonetwork, prominent follicular openings, and a surrounding white halo.
+In some cases, useful diagnostic adjuncts to the clinical exam may include dermoscopy or biopsy.
+On dermoscopy, non-pigmented facial AKs are characterized by a “strawberry pattern” and include an erythematous vessel pseudo network, prominent follicular openings, and a surrounding white halo.

 A shave or punch biopsy may be recommended in cases of diagnostic uncertainty, failure to respond to treatment, or in situations where one wants to determine whether an AK has progressed to squamous cell carcinoma.